Swivel-Finance/swivel-v2/README.md

 **Swivel** -- Manages order execution logic and custodies funds/deposits into underlying money-markets.

-**Marketplace** -- Acts as a factory for given asset-maturity market pairs.
+**Marketplace** -- Acts as a factory for given asset-maturity market pairs (zcTokens and Vaults).
 Marketplace contains information on zcToken and Vault contracts, and controls the minting/burning of `zcToken` or Vault `Notional` balance according to functions sent from Swivel.

 **zcToken** -- ERC-20 Token that represents a 1-1 redeemable amount of underlying upon maturity.
 A zero-coupon token.